 The bad disposition of the author of this book is readily apparent.
 Even if you knew nothing about the subject of her book you would see that the author is making a spectacle of herself.

-Reading Lulie Westfeldt’s book for what it’s worth, I gather that though FM was a genius in his own work, he was not cut out to be an administrator, or at any rate had a hard time of it at first.
+Reading Lulie Westfeldt’s book, all in all I gather that though FM was a genius in his own work, he was not cut out to be an administrator, or at any rate had a hard time of it at first.
 But I for one find his foibles to be amusing, rather than the crimes of the century Lulie Westfeldt makes them out to be.

-As a description of the Alexander Technique and a biography of a certain period in FM’s life the book is of some value to those already familiar with the subject, who already know something of FM Alexander, the man and his work, and can read her account critically.
-As an evaluation of Alexander it is tilted and twisted.
-As propaganda for the Technique I would not recommend it.
+As a description of the Alexander Technique and a biography of a certain period in FM’s life the book will be valuable to those already familiar with the subject, who already know something of FM Alexander, the man and his work, and can read her account critically.
+As an evaluation of Alexander it is biased against him.

 The second section of the book is about the Alexander Technique itself and is quite good.
 She emphasizes two points that Alexander did not: that the forward part of the direction “head forward and up” is relative to the neck, and that this direction should be preceded by the direction “neck free.”